8 Reasons You Need the Chase Sapphire PreferredĀ® Card

 Examples of travel-related Chase Offers

-For example, last year, I used Chase Offers to save more than $80 on my Sapphire Preferred.
+Last year, I saved over $80 just by using Chase Offers on my Sapphire Preferred.

 How much money I saved fom Chase offers last year